HSE and the CAA

 The Health and Safety Executive (HSE) and the Civil Aviation Authority (CAA) have agreed guidelines setting out their respective responsibilities for enforcing occupational health and safety in relation to public transport aircraft while on the ground and in the air.

-The Annex sets out the interfaces between the HSE, the CAA Safety Regulation Group, the CAA Occupational Health and Safety Section and the CAA Aviation Health Unit.
-It specifically reflects the new responsibilities assigned to the CAA for regulating occupational health and safety on board aircraft as set out in the Civil Aviation (Working Time) Regulations 2004.
+The Annex sets out the interfaces between HSE, the CAA Safety Regulation Group, the CAA Occupational Health and Safety Section and the CAA Aviation Health Unit.
+It specifically reflects the new responsibilities assigned to CAA for regulating occupational health and safety on board aircraft as set out in the Civil Aviation (Working Time) Regulations 2004.

 Spaceflight